KravitzLabDevices/FED3/FED3_library/readme.md

 A window will pop up.
 Navigate to FED3.zip and click install.
 This will install the FED3 libary in your Arduino IDE.

-4. Install all FED3 dependencies (in /extras)
+4. Install all FED3 library dependencies (in /extras)

 5. Re-start the Arduino IDE